postwait/esoteric-curio/source/_posts/entrepreneur-protip.md

 There will be some hard times.
 Other days will leave you feeling like you had three meals of shit sandwiches.
 If you don’t have a damn good reason to pick yourself up tomorrow and reengage, you won’t.
 Passion is that reason.
-For many passion is just the money and while that may work, I find that it can be demoralizing to have that be the whole picture… because success.
+For many, passion is just the money and while that may work, I find that it can be demoralizing to have that be the whole picture… because success.

-> I'm not sure if every enterpreneur has moments of doubt: "why am I
+> I'm not sure if every entrepreneur has moments of doubt: "Why am I
-> doing this? why do I care?"
+> doing this?
+Why do I care?"
 But, I sure have and continue to have
 > them even 18 years later.
 For me, these doubts are usually spawned
 > by a failed deal, a failed goal or a personal argument.
 I take a
-> break and do something else that forces your mind away and come
+> break to do something else that forces my mind away then come
 > back.

 ## 4. Be able to define success.